15-Month-Old Toddler: Your Little Gourmand

 Smelling, observing and tasting what you’re making (and playing with safe utensils, too) may inspire your 15-month-old to be an adventurous foodie.
 Plus, helping you prepare meals has STEAM-related benefits.
 Need inspiration?
 Check out @chezoliz, the social media-famous toddler chef who made his first TikTok dish from his high chair—and, years later, excitedly eats the wide range of foods his parents help him create.
 Then see this list of activities for involving kids in the kitchen at every age.

-The American Academy of Pediatrics (AAP) recommends weaning your little one off of bottles somewhere between one and two years of age, so it might be a good time to introduce a sippy cup.
-Here are our favorites.
+The American Academy of Pediatrics (AAP) recommends beginning to wean your little one off of bottles as early as 6 months & completing the transition by 18 months—so it might be a good time to introduce a sippy cup.
+Here are our favorites→

 If you have a friend or family member or sitter who regularly helps watch your little one, it’s never a bad idea to express your gratitude with a delicious treat.

-🍪 Bake Them Cookies - Or if beer is more their style, buy them a six pack.
+🍪 Bake cookies - Or if beer is more their style, buy them a six pack.
 (Cheers!)